TeamHG-Memex/soft404/README.rst

 A "soft" 404 page is a page that is served with 200 status, but is really a page that says that content is not available.

+**Note:** you may want to check out https://github.com/dogancanbakir/soft-404 which has support for newer library and python versions and was independenly re-trained.

 .. contents::